pitfail/pitfail-reports/report1/report1.rst

 WebPlayer      Queries the value of his or her portfolio.
 UC-4 WebPlayer      Examines details of a particular asset.
 UC-5 WebPlayer      Checks league statistics.
+UC-6 WebPlayer      Changes some settings regarding their Player          UC-7 WebPlayer      Changes some settings regarding a portfolio/league    UC-8
+               they are a member of.
-UC-6 TwitterPlayer  Requests to brag about their portfolio.
-UC-7 TwitterPlayer  Changes his or her current league.
-UC-8 Coordinator    Creates a league.
-UC-9 Coordinator    Modifies a league's settings.
-UC-10 Coordinator    Add an additional Coordinator to a league.
-UC-11 Coordinator    Delete a league.
-UC-12 Coordinator    Accept or decline requests to join a league.
-UC-13 Coordinator    Invite players to a league.
-UC-14
+TwitterPlayer  Requests to brag about their portfolio.
+UC-9 TwitterPlayer  Changes his or her current league.
+UC-10 Coordinator    Creates a league.
+UC-11 Coordinator    Modifies a league's settings.
+UC-12 Coordinator    Add an additional Coordinator to a league.
+UC-13 Coordinator    Delete a league.
+UC-14 Coordinator    Accept or decline requests to join a league.
+UC-15 Coordinator    Invite players to a league.
+UC-16
 =============  ===================================================  =======

 Nonfunctional Requirements